-2. On the Powerside Runway, remove the Cable Sheaves at both ends.
+2. On the Powerside Runway, remove the Cable Sheaves.

-To remove the Cable Sheaves: unscrew the Sheave Pin Lock Screw (on the top of the Sheaves) and pull out the Sheave Pin, then remove the Cable Sheaves from underneath the Runway.
+To remove the Cable Sheaves: unscrew the Sheave Pin Lock Screw (on the underside of the Sheaves), pull out the Sheave Pin, then remove the Cable Sheaves.

-There are four Cable Sheaves at the Rear of the Lift (the Ramp end) and two Cable Sheaves at the Front of the Lift.
+There are four Cable Sheaves at the Rear of the Lift (near the Power Post) and two Cable Sheaves at the Front of the Lift.
 You need to remove all six.